Differences between classic apps and Slack apps

 Migration

-Check out our guide to migrating your classic Slack app to use the new system of permissions.
+Check out our guide to migrating your classic app to a Slack app.

 Recommended reading